BrickGoat/DataJobScrape/README.md

 5. https://weworkremotely.com

 ## Info to plot
-- Distribution of salaries within a location, job & employment type with 50+ jobs
+- Average salary within a location with 25+ jobs, full-time/part-time, permanant/temp
+- Counts of programming languages
 - Plot years of experience by salary
 - Topic modeling grouped by job types for Description, Responsibilites, & skills